josephearl/sbt-findbugs/CONTRIBUTING.md

 # Contribute

-These are the basic steps for contributing to sbt-findbugs-plugin:
+These are the basic steps for contributing to sbt-findbugs:

 1. Fork from the master branch
 2. Make your changes